bcit-ltc/infrastructure-documentation/docs/dev-workflow/deployment-packages.md

 The biggest differences between `staging`/`production` overlays and the `dev` overlay has to do with routing and security.
 If your application uses any kind of secret, you should be storing and retrieving these from Vault.

+!!! tip "Retrieving secrets from Vault"

+    Use the following annotations in your `staging`/`production` overlay `deployment.yaml` file to configure automatic secret retrieval:

+    ```
+        spec:
+        ...
+          template:
+            metadata:
+              annotations:
+                vault.hashicorp.com/agent-inject: 'true'
+                vault.hashicorp.com/role: '{projectName}-production-kubeauthbot'
+                vault.hashicorp.com/agent-inject-secret-config: 'web-apps/data/{projectName}'
+                vault.hashicorp.com/agent-inject-template-config: |
+                  {{ with secret "web-apps/data/{projectName}" -}}
+                  {secretKey}="{{ .Data.data.{secretKey} }}"
+                  {{- end }}
+    ```

-In terms of routing, most of it is taken care-of automatically, but if you need a unique URL, you may need to setup an additional **ingress** rule.
+In terms of routing, most of it is taken care-of automatically, but if you need a unique URL, you may need to setup an additional **public-endpoint** (ingress) rule.